cwalk/Hue-Button/README.md

 ## Circuit

 Here is the circuit diagram I made.
-I have 3.3V connected to a 1K Ohm resistor, which is wired to the pushbutton, and the singal pin (pin 12).
+I have 3.3V connected to a 1K Ohm resistor, which is wired to the pushbutton, and the signal pin (pin 12).
 The other leg of the pushbutton is connected to GND.

 ![HueButton](/HueButton.png?raw=true "HueButton")